 8. Pasta Salad with Tomatoes, Arugula, Pine Nuts, and Herb Dressing

 Pasta salad is a refreshing side dish perfect for a barbecue or just on its own.
-This pasta salad combines peppery arugula leaves, sweet grape tomatoes, red onion and pine nuts all in a creamy basil and cilantro mayonnaise dressing.
+This pasta salad recipe combines peppery arugula leaves, sweet grape tomatoes, red onion and pine nuts all in a creamy basil and cilantro mayonnaise dressing.
 Your new favorite recipe!

 9. Grilled Pork Tenderloin Sandwiches